US Flag - fm USfamily.net

 • Chapter 49 - Training: Introduction; Recollections by Lyle of TAC, File Computer, Technician Training, and UNIVAC Scientific; and People stories of Glen Kregness and Gary Holthusen.

-• Chapter 50 - Computers: Introduction; Level 2 Chapter summaries, NTDS Computer Models, Computer Genealogy, and Genealogy Comments by Harry Wise.
+• Chapter 50 - Computers: Introduction; Level 2 Chapter summaries, Computer Genealogy, ERA Publications, Genealogy Comments by Harry Wise and NTDS Computer Models.

 • Chapter 51 - 24-bit CPUs: Introduction; Genealogy Chart; CPUs Classified, ATLAS 1101, ATHENA, 1824, CP-818, CP-823, and Speed Tally; Repertoire Cards; and Technical Manuals.